-Behind the scenes at the Miss Ireland and Miss World contest to discover what actually goes on behind the so-called glamour event.
+What actually goes on the scenes at the Miss Ireland and Miss World contest?

 Miss Ireland is selected from entrants representing each county in Ireland during a live television transmission from the Shelbourne Hotel in Dublin.

 Prior to the show, the contestants are put through their paces with a gruelling five hours of rehearsals that include numerous costume changes.
 They are happy to ignore the chants of women’s rights protesters shouting slogans and carrying banners outside the venue.